-- 198 B.1 General definition of a NTFB - 199 A NTFB is a formally constituted body where all interested parties from public and private sectors in - 200 the country's international trade, multimodal transport, transit, logistics, finance, agriculture, - 201 sanitary and phyto-sanitary, health, electronic business and related topics could present their - respective views and problems, and seek, through consultation and consensus, mutually agreeable - solutions.
+206 B.1 General definition of a NTFB

+- 207 A NTFB is a formally constituted body where all interested parties from public and private sectors in - 208 the country's international trade, multimodal transport, transit, logistics, finance, agriculture, - sanitary and phyto-sanitary, health, electronic business and related topics could present their - 210 respective views and problems, and seek, through consultation and consensus, mutually agreeable - 211 solutions.

-- B.2.
-Purpose of a NTFB - 20.
-A NTFB acts as an open forum to promote trade facilitation, encourage inter-agency coordination, - and provide directives on major trade facilitation issues. - Depending on the national context, the specific purposes of the NTFB could entail the following (not only): - 209 Facilitate inter-agency coordination; - Provide directives on major trade facilitation issues; - 211 Champion the national strategic trade priorities; - Develop new national policies mapped against existing international standardized and harmonized methods; - Promote existing facilitation solutions and help implementing them; - Participate actively in the creation and maintenance of trade facilitation measures internationally; - Contribute to the work of established international organizations such as UN working parties, WCO committees, the WTO under the framework of the Trade Facilitation Agreement and other recognized international bodies. - 220 B.3 Membership of a NTFB - 221 Participants from the Government and public administrations, each with a joint and separate interest - in the facilitation of trade.
-Private sector participants in such bodies should represent all industry - 223 sectors, all types and size of business, and institutions taking part in international trade: - manufacturers, importers, exporters, freight forwarders, carriers, banks, insurance companies, etc. - 225 Annex 3 proposes a toolbox for identifying the pertinent actors.
-It is only with the active - 226 involvement of these participants that impediments can be meaningfully analysed and cooperative - 227 solutions devised. - 228 The following diagram provides a list (non-exhaustive) of public and private actors that may become - member of NTFB.
+B.2.
+Purpose of a NTFB

+- 20. A NTFB acts as an open forum to promote trade facilitation, encourage inter-agency coordination, - and provide directives on major trade facilitation issues.
+The success and sustainability of a NTFB - relies on reflecting the interests, objectives and activities of the national stakeholders in the long run. - Depending on the national context, the specific purposes of the NTFB could entail the following (not only): - 218 Facilitate inter-agency coordination; - Provide directives on major trade facilitation issues; - Champion the national strategic trade priorities; - Develop new national policies mapped against existing international standardized and harmonized methods; - Promote existing facilitation solutions and help implementing them; - Participate actively in the creation and maintenance of trade facilitation measures internationally; - Contribute to the work of established international organizations such as UN working parties, WCO committees, the WTO under the framework of the Trade Facilitation Agreement and other recognized international bodies.

+229 B.3 Membership of a NTFB

+- 230 Participants from the Government and public administrations, each with a joint and separate interest - in the facilitation of trade.
+Private sector participants in such bodies should represent all industry - 232 sectors, all types and size of business, and institutions taking part in international trade: - manufacturers, importers, exporters, freight forwarders, carriers, banks, insurance companies, etc. - 234 Annex 3 proposes a toolbox for identifying the pertinent actors.
+It is only with the active - 235 involvement of these participants that impediments can be meaningfully analysed and cooperative - 236 solutions devised. - The following diagram provides a list (non-exhaustive) of public and private actors that may become - member of NTFB.
 The categorization of the actors is interchangeable in some cases.
-For example, an - 230 exporters' association may as well act as a related trade service provider to the trader.'
+For example, an - 239 exporters' association may as well act as a related trade service provider to the trader.'